Motivation

 Participant registration

 First, you need to register for the CLEF 2025 here.
 This task is organized together with Touché, so you will find it twice on the registration page, under the Touché and ImageCLEF section.
 It does not matter which option you select.
 Submissions are made via Tira, for which you must register separately.
-More information will be made available shortly.

 Preliminary Schedule